-Four Pillars framework
+Four pillar framework

 At Ontario Teachers’, accountability for responsible investing extends throughout the organization.
 It starts with our internal governance and extends to our external partners.
 To remain accountable, we have Four Pillars of effective board governance.